This was my first night in a shelter and it because of the pouring rain.

-The I recognised someone ahead.it was .Mike limping and going very slow.
-Did you get your it I asked?
+The I recognised someone ahead , it was Mike limping and going very slow.

 Whoop Whoop it’s Trail magic.

-I was welcomed in .so dropped my pack 2 hotdogs were thrust at me.
-What else did I want?, Coke Gatorade.
+A local church had organised food for us hikers.I was welcomed in .
+I quickly dropped my pack as 2 hotdogs were thrust at me.
+What else did I want? i was asked on nmerous occaisons , Coke Gatorade.
 Water.
 Want a burger.
 Sit down rest.

-Where a.
-I from.Am I going all the way.
+Am I going all the way.?

-I was overwhelmed but so so greatful.
+Another Gatorade.
+Apple?
+Crisps.
+I was overwhelmed but so so grateful.

 So night all